survivejs/webpack-book/manuscript/building/01_source_maps.md

 {pagebreak}

+### `devtool: "nosources-source-map"`

+`nosources-source-map` creates a source map without `sourcesContent` in it.
+You still get stack traces, though.
+The option is useful if you don't want to expose your source code to the client.

+T> [The official documentation](https://webpack.js.org/configuration/devtool/#devtool) contains more information about `devtool` options.

 ### `devtool: "cheap-source-map"`

 `cheap-source-map` is similar to the cheap options above.
 The result is going to miss column mappings.
 Also, source maps from loaders, such as **css-loader**, are not going to be used.